-The Company has incurred recurring negative cash flows since inception and has funded its operations primarily from the sale of convertible preferred stock and proceeds from the IPO.
-As of March 31, 2020, the Company had cash, cash equivalents, and investments of \$105.9 million and an accumulated deficit of approximately \$62.0 million.
+The Company has incurred recurring negative cash flows since inception and has funded its operations primarily from the sale of convertible preferred stock and proceeds from the IPO and subsequent common stock offerings.
+As of June 30, 2021, the Company had cash, cash equivalents, and investments of \$66.8 million and an accumulated deficit of approximately \$119.5 million.
 The Company expects its operating losses and negative operating cash flows to continue into the foreseeable future as it continues to expand its research and development efforts.

-The Company previously identified conditions and events that raise substantial doubt about its ability to continue as a going concern.
-As a result of the sale and issuance of the remaining shares in the second tranche of the Series B Preferred Stock and completion of the IPO, the Company believes that that the net proceeds the Series B Preferred Stock and IPO, together with its cash, cash equivalents and investments as of March 31, 2020 will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q. The Company will need additional funding to support its planned operating activities.
+The Company believes its cash, cash equivalents and investments as of June 30, 2021 along with the net proceeds from its July 2021 public offering of common stock will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q. The Company will need additional funding to support its planned operating activities.
 There can be no assurances, however, that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.
 If the Company is unable to obtain sufficient funding, it could be required to delay its development efforts, limit activities and reduce research and development costs, which could adversely affect its business prospects.